 - 8.1.
 RGE Radiation Worker (RW) Training - 8.1.1.
-Only individuals who meet the qualifications for an operator of human-use RGE may operate RGE in a clinical (human-use) setting.

-- 8.1.2.
-Prior to allowing an individual to operate a human-use RGE, the contact person (CP) shall: - 8.1.2.1. ensure the individual either a licensed practitioner, is licensed in accordance with OAC 3701-72 or is certified or licensed in accordance with ORC 4715. - 8.1.2.2. ensure the individual has obtained radiation protection training.
+Only individuals who meet the qualifications for an operator of human- use RGE may operate RGE in a clinical (human-use) setting. - 8.1.2.
+Prior to allowing an individual to operate a human-use RGE, the contact person (CP) shall: - 8.1.2.1.Ensure the individual either a licensed practitioner, is licensed in accordance with OAC 3701-72 or is certified or licensed in accordance with ORC 4715: - 8.1.2.2.Ensure the individual has obtained radiation protection training.
 Generally this training consists of viewing the general radiation protection training film.
-The minimum training shall include: - 8.1.2.2.1. health protection problems associated with exposure to radiation and procedures to minimize the exposure (and) - 8.1.2.2.2. instruction to report promptly any condition that may constitute or lead to or cause a violation of radiation protection or QA procedures, policies, rules or regulations (and) - 8.1.2.2.3. applicable warning signage - 8.1.2.3. provide instruction with respect to area specific information and departmental procedures for RGE and the operation of each type of RGE to be operated - 8.1.2.3.1. instruction shall include the area specific: - 8.1.2.3.1.1. applicable warning signage (and) - 8.1.2.3.1.2. the location of the restricted area (and) - 8.1.2.3.1.3. a description of the RGE in use - 8.1.2.3.2. and ensure the individual has completed any necessary RGE specific training - 8.1.2.3.2.1. fluoroscopy units, including C-arms and digital cine RGE special training is required for individuals who operate fluoroscopy units.
-Prior to operating a fluoroscopy unit individuals shall: - 8.1.2.3.2.1.1. review the fluoroscopy training manual - 8.1.2.3.2.1.2. pass the fluoroscopy test - 8.1.3.
-Annually, competency shall be maintained by: - 8.1.3.1. a competency review by the supervisor that can include, but is not limited to, an assessment of the individual's operating ability for each pertinent RGE classification.
-The assessment may be performed: - 8.1.3.1.1. by the individual reviewing their skills with the supervisor (or) - 8.1.3.1.2. the supervisor observing the individual operating the piece of equipment and/or - 8.1.3.2. educational material review, e.g., newsletter or pamphlet - 8.1.4.
-New equipment when new RGE is installed all operators shall be trained in the operation by:
+The minimum training shall include: - 8.1.2.2.1.
+Health protection problems associated with exposure toradiation and procedures to minimize the exposure; - 8.1.2.2.2.
+Instruction to report promptly any condition that may constitute or

+- lead to or cause a violation of radiation protection or QA procedures, policies, rules or regulations; and - 8.1.2.2.3.
+Applicable warning signage. - 8.1.2.3.
+Provide instruction with respect to area specific information and departmental procedures for RGE and the operation of each type of RGE to be operated. - 8.1.2.3.1.
+Instruction shall include the area specific: - 8.1.2.3.1.1.
+Applicable warning signage; - 8.1.2.3.1.2.
+The location of the restricted area; and - 8.1.2.3.1.3.
+A description of the RGE in use. - 8.1.2.4.
+Ensure the individual has completed any necessary RGE specific training. - 8.1.2.4.1.
+Fluoroscopy units, including C-arms and digital cine RGE special training is required for individuals who operate fluoroscopy units.
+Prior to operating a fluoroscopy unit individuals shall: - 8.1.2.4.1.1.
+Review the fluoroscopy training manuals; - 8.1.2.4.1.2.
+Pass the fluoroscopy test; and - 8.1.2.4.1.3.
+Receive equipment specific training. - 8.1.3.
+Annually, competency shall be maintained by: - 8.1.3.1.A competency review by the supervisor that can include, but is not limited to, an assessment of the individual's operating ability for each pertinent RGE classification.
+The assessment may be performed: - 8.1.3.1.1.
+By the individual reviewing their skills with the supervisor; - 8.1.3.1.2.
+The supervisor observing the individual operating thepiece of equipment and/or - 8.1.3.2.educational material review, e.g., newsletter or pamphlet. - 8.1.4.
+New equipment when new RGE is installed all operators shall be trained in the operation by: - 8.1.4.1.the manufacturer; - 8.1.4.2.
+An operator or supervisor who was trained by the manufacturer: (or) - 8.1.4.3.An operator or supervisor who is skilled at using the RGE i.e., a competent resource/super user. - 8.1.5.
+Changes to operating procedures and the QA Program shall be communicated to applicable operators in a timely manner but no later than 60 days after the change by: - 8.1.5.1.
+Written and/or verbal communication of changes (e.g., memo to operators, discussion at departmental meeting); and - 8.1.5.2.
+Addition of revised protocol in the departmental manual. - 8.1.6.
+Any special or non-routine procedures must be performed under the direct supervision of a physician.